 - Jus ad bellum and jus in bello in counter-terrorism;

 - Human rights issues raised in the context of terrorism and counter-terrorism;

 - Foreign terrorist fighters phenomenon.

-To view the the preliminary programme click here.
+To view the full programme click here.

 It is possible to only attend one of the two programmes (International Criminal Law or International Legal & Comparative Approaches to Counter-Terrorism).
 Should this be the case, please include your preference in the registration form.

 - Judge Alphons Orie, UN Mechanism for International Criminal Tribunals (MICT)

 - Larissa van den Herik, Vice Dean and Professor of Public International Law, Leiden University

 - Judge Christine Van Den Wyngaert, Kosovo Specialist Chambers & Specialist Prosecutor’s Office; previously, Judge, International Criminal Court (ICC)